TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

   bash workflow.sh <Motifs> <pathToPASTAA> <pathToBedtools> <REMs> <outputDir> <pvalue>,

-where *<Motifs>* represents the path to the TF motif file, *<pathToPASTAA>* is the path to the PASTAA source directory, *<pathToBedtools>* is the path to the bedtools source directory, *<REMs>* is the path to the downloaded csv-file, and *<output>* is the path to a user-defined output folder.
+where *<Motifs>* represents the path to the TF motif file, *<pathToPASTAA>* is the path to the PASTAA source folder, *<pathToBedtools>* is the path to the bedtools source folder, *<REMs>* is the path to the downloaded csv-file, and *<output>* is the path to a user-defined output folder.
 If the Benjamini-Hochberg adjusted p-value from PASTAA smaller or equal the parameter *<pvalue>* the TF motif is assumed to be significant enriched.
 For this example,set the *<pvalue>* to 0.05.
 The resulting significant enriched TF motifs are stored in <outputDir>/PASTAA_result.txt.
 TODO: Addscreenshoot from result.

 How to use EpiRegio to identify TF binding sites within REMs of a gene of interest